scottiiiOnTheSide/LogSeq_FrontEnd/Notes.md

 #### Project Notes & Planning
 -----------------------------------------------------------------------------------------

+### 05. 27.
+2024

+@1645 Have to add userProfile data to location.state when going to <UserProfile>
+			or find other way to have data loaded before render method

+@1025 Need to fix issuw with <Log> data hydration.
+It's utilized in many places and it's probably
+			best if it's parent component feeds it the logData

+### 05. 25.
+2024
+@1230
+Concerning Getting User Profile Images per Post:
+*Cons*:
+	- an operation where the userProfle photo is updated for all of a user's posts could potentially have a high cost (a user with 1000 posts + many of these operations occuring at once) *Pros*
+	- where as a coOperation to get and add a profilePhoto for each post would have a limit: 32 posts per log operation ...

 ### 05. 24.
 2024
 @1355 Should modify the pinnedMedia content check to add the unique items and exclude duplicates.
 			As of now, it simply discerns duplicates then fails the operation xD